Understanding Day Programs

 -

-Does your center create individual service plans for attendees?
-If so, how often those plans are updated, and can I provide input?
+Does the center create individual service plans for attendees?
+If so, how often those plans are updated?

 -